 Syntax Description minutes Number of minutes.
 The range is from 0 to 525600 minutes (8760 hours).
 Use 0 to disable the terminal inactivity timeout.
-Command Default Terminal session tim eout is disabled (0 minutes).
-Command Modes EXEC mode Command History Release Modification 4.0(0)N1(1a) This command was introduced.
+Command Default Terminal session time eout is disabled (0 minutes).
+Command Modes EXEC mode Command History Release Modification 5.0(2)N1(1) This command was introduced.
 Usage Guidelines The terminal session inactivity timeout setting applies only to the current session.
-Examples This example shows switch# terminal s how to set the terminal inactivity timeout for the session to 10 minutes: ession-timeout 10 This example shows how to revert to the default terminal inactivity timeout for the session: switch# terminal n o session-timeout terminal terminal-type terminal terminal-type type terminal no terminal-type type Type of terminal.
-The type string is case sensitive, must be a valid type (for example, ansi, vt100, or xterm), and has a maximum of 80 characters.
-For a virtual terminal vt100 is the default. , the terminal type is set during negotiation with the client software.
-Otherwise, EXEC mode Release Modification 4.0(0)N1(1a) This command was introduced.
-The terminal type setting applies only to the current session. - how to set the terminal type: This example shows how to revert to the default terminal type: switch# terminal no b terminal-type Command Description show terminal Displays the terminal session configuration. vt100 is the default.
-EXEC mode Release 4.0(0)N1(1a) The terminal type set This example shows I switch# terminal t terminal width
+Examples This example shows l switch# terminal se now to set the terminal inactivity timeout for the session to 10 minutes: This example shows I switch# terminal no now to revert to the default terminal inactivity timeout for the session: Related Commands Command Description show terminal Displays the terminal session configuration.